Upward Arrow Icon - Navigation

 For Example: REFY

-REFY used influencer-first marketing with clean visuals and viral moments, building huge anticipation pre-launch and selling out product lines quickly.
+REFY ran an influencer-first marketing campaign featuring clean visuals and creating viral moments, thus generating a great deal of excitement before the launch and selling out product lines in no time.

 9. Acquisition Channels